Seed-Stack/turbok8s/README.md

 `kubectl apply -f stackgres-operator.yml`

 ## MetalLB
 Software load balancing so we can do virtual hosting of a theoritically infinite amount of sites.
-This load-balances a single public IP, which `nginx-ingress` then uses to route traffic based on the actual domain and route
+This load-balances a single public IP, which `ingress-nginx` then uses to route traffic based on the actual domain and route

-## nginx-ingress
+## ingress-nginx
 Ingress controller.
 Examines URL's for domain and path.
 Works with metal-lb, and in this configuration allows us to virtual host as much as we want behind a single public IP

+Also considering Traeffic but not yet explored

 ## cert-manager
 Installed statically with `kubectl apply ...` per [instructions](https://cert-manager.io/docs/installation/), uses `cluster-issuer-acme.yaml` to create a ClusterIssuer, which will reach out to [Let'sEncrypt](https://letsencrypt.org/) to sign Certificate Requests.